jbreckmckye/jbreckmckye.github.io/source/_posts/Setting-up-a-static-site-and-personal-email-without-paying-for-hosting.md

 tags:
 ---

 I've recently moved this site and my personal email domain handling off a paid webhost.
-Now, everything is handled by Github pages, Google Domains and Gmail, and the only thing I pay for is the DNS registration.
-Here's how you can set this up yourself.
+Now, everything is handled by Github Pages, Google Domains and Gmail, and the only thing I pay for is the DNS registration.
+Here's a brief guide on how you can set this up yourself.

 <!-- more -->